mafedavila/sustainability_reporting/README.md

 ### Building the Project - Example Use Case
 Make sure you have Docker installed

-After cloning the repository, run:
+After cloning the repository, run on your terminal:

-`docker-compose build`

-then

-`docker-compose up`.
+`docker-compose up --build`

 This should build the images for the database, dashboard and website (platform).